 Workforce Solutions Texoma supports Workforce Innovations and Opportunity Act (WIOA)'s focus on serving individuals with barriers to employment.
 Texoma has a priority to serve adults and youth with disabilities, public assistance recipients and other low-income individuals, as well as those who are basic-skills deficient.
-Texoma will ensure collaboration with local area entities who also serve these individuals, such as Health and Human Services, Texoma Area on Aging, Texoma Council of Governments, the Texas Workforce Commission's Vocational Rehabilitation (VR), Adult Education and Literacy (AEL) programs, Texas Veterans Commission staff, and Motivation Education & Training (MET), the area's senior community service employment program, to avoid duplication of services and provide for maximizing Board resources.
+Texoma will ensure collaboration with local area entities who also serve these individuals, such as Health and Human Services, Texoma Area on Aging, Texoma Council of Governments, the Texas Workforce Commission's Vocational Rehabilitation (VR), Adult Education and Literacy (AEL) programs, Texas Veterans Commission staff, and Motivation Education & Training (MET), the area's senior community service employment program, as well as local housing authorities and the Texoma Council of Government to avoid duplication of services and provide for maximizing Board resources.

 Under the Texas Model, the Board has oversight of the employment programs for HHSC's Temporary Aid for Needy Families (TANF) employment program and the Department of Agriculture's Supplemental Nutrition Assistance Program (SNAP) employment program.
-Similar to WIOA programs, these programs have their own budgets, which provide for support service opportunities to assist customers in overcoming barriers to employment, such as transportation, housing, and utility assistance.
-Supportive services in the form of child care assistance can also be offered from the Child Care Development Block Grant (CCDBG) Programs which are also under the Board's oversight and offer subsidies to low-income individuals in training or employment to assist with their childcare needs.
-Co-enrollment opportunities currently exist between all of these programs, including all funding streams of the WIOA programs and the TAA program within our one-stop system in order to seamlessly provide our joint customers with needed access to multiple funding streams to achieve their employment goals.
-Oversight of these programs provide multiple opportunities and allow Texoma to leverage financial resources for our program participants and provides flexibility for funding streams and programmatic planning.
+Similar to WIOA programs, these programs have their own budgets, which provide support service opportunities to assist customers in overcoming barriers to employment, such as transportation, housing, and utility assistance.
+Supportive services in the form of childcare assistance can also be offered from the Childcare Development Block Grant (CCDBG) Programs which are also under the Board's oversight and offer subsidies to low-income individuals in training or employment to assist with their childcare needs.
+Co-enrollment opportunities currently exist between all of these programs, including all funding streams of the Workforce Innovations and Opportunity Act (WIOA) programs and the Trade Adjustment Assistance for Workers (TAA) program within our one-stop system in order to seamlessly provide our joint customers with needed access to multiple funding streams to achieve their employment goals.
+Oversight of these programs provides multiple opportunities and allow Texoma to leverage financial resources for our program participants and provides flexibility for funding streams and programmatic planning.
 In addition, we work with our Vocational Rehabilitation (VR) and Adult Education and Literacy (AEL) partners to provide joint case management for our mutual customers.